+3a.
+If the LMF needs location related information for the UE from anchor UEs 2 to n, the LMF instigates one or more SLPP procedures with the UE to transfer sidelink positioning capabilities for the UE and anchor UEs 2 to n, to transfer SLPP assistance data to the UE, and to transfer sidelink location information for the UE obtained at step 3b.
+The UE may also instigate one or more SLPP procedures with the LMF after the first SLPP message has been received from the LMF (e.g., to request sidelink assistance data from the LMF).

+3b.
+The UE may instigate one or more SLPP procedures among UE and anchor UEs 2 to n to transfer sidelink positioning capabilities, provide sidelink assistance data, and/or obtain sidelink location information for the UE.
+If the UE received a SLPP request for sidelink location information at Step 3a, the UE sends a SLPP response to the LMF and includes the location results obtained at Step 3b.
+Steps 3a/3b are not necessarily serialised with step 3 or step 4; steps 3a/3b could precede or overlap with step 3 or step 4.

+NOTE 1: The UE may perform the discovery procedures defined in sub-clause 6.4 TS 23.586 [46] to discover anchor UEs 2 to n, if not already discovered.

+NOTE 2: The LMF may also trigger the discovery procedure in the UE using the SL-MT-LR procedure in sub-clause 7.3A.2.

 4. If the LMF needs location related information for the UE from the NG-RAN, the LMF instigates one or more NRPPa procedures.
-Step 4 may also precede step 3 or occur in parallel with it.
+Step 4 may also precede step 3 or steps 3a/3b or occur in parallel with it.
 If a scheduled location time is provided in step 1, the LMF may schedule location measurements by the NG-RAN to occur at or near to the scheduled location time.

-5. The LMF invokes the Nlmf Determine Location Response service operation towards the AMF as specified in TS 29.572 [33] which includes any location estimate obtained as a result of steps 3 and 4.
+5. The LMF invokes the Nlmf Determine Location Response service operation towards the AMF as specified in TS 29.572 [33] which includes any location estimate obtained as a result of steps 3, 3a/3b and 4.
 The LMF may also return the LPP UE capabilities as described in TS 23.273 [35].